IBM/cloud-native-starter-security-workshop/workshop/README.md

 ### Architecture

 The following diagram shows the architecture of the sample application.
 There is a Web-App service that serves the Javascript/Vue.js code to the browser.
-The Web-App in the browser invokes a REST API of the Web-API microservice.
+The Web-App code running in the browser invokes a REST API of the Web-API microservice.
 The Web-API microservice in turn invokes a REST API of the Articles microservice.

 To see the results in the web application, users need to be authenticated and they need to have the role `user`.